 It is important not to throw eggs into boiling water because you will get an omelette, but without ham and with loads of sugar 🙂 .

-Then, I gradually added 0,4l of sweet cream and cooked it together with beaten eggs.
+Then, I gradually added 0,4l of heavy cream (double cream) and cooked it together with beaten eggs.

 It takes at least 20-30 minutes, medium temperature, for the cream to be cooked well, but to prevent it from boiling.
 This means, arm yourself with patience.

 That day, you should be relaxed… and in case you don’t succeed, you will mend it in the end… like I did…